Illustration of female student in the centre thinking, with images of books, graduation caps, money, and schools around her.

 10. Funds for Living Expenses

-The first item on our study abroad checklist is a place to live.
 Having accommodations secured before you land in Canada is essential.
 For one thing, you don’t want to be scrambling to find a place to live after your classes start.
-More importantly, border officers will often ask you about your accommodations and can turn you away if you don’t have a place to live.
-For this reason, it’s important you have your full accommodation information, including the address, when entering Canada.
+More importantly, border officers will ask you about where you’ll be living, and can turn you away if you don’t have housing arranged.
+So, it’s important you have your full accommodation information ready, including the address, when entering Canada.

-You’ll also need to prove you have the financial means to support yourself while you study.
-As of January 1, 2024, all international students living in Canada must prove access to a minimum amount of C$20,635 for your living expenses.
-This is in addition to your tuition fees.
+You’ll also need to prove you can support yourself financially while you study.
+As of January 1, 2024, all international students living in Canada must prove they have access to a minimum amount of C$20,635 for their living expenses.
+This is in addition to being able to pay for your tuition fees.

 9. Funds for Tuition

-If you’d like to pay for classes from outside of Canada, bank drafts or money orders (in Canadian dollars) are accepted by most universities and colleges.
+If you’d like to pay for your tuition from outside of Canada, bank drafts or money orders (in Canadian dollars) are accepted by most universities and colleges.

 Guaranteed Investment Certificates (GICs) can strengthen your study permit application by proving your financial means.
-Find out more about student GICs, and consider a trusted GIC from Canada’s largest bank!
+Find out more about GICs for international students.

 8. Winter Clothes

-You’ve likely heard that Canada gets really cold in the winters and, well, it’s the truth!
-In Toronto, which is actually one of Canada’s warmer cities in the winter, the average temperature in January is about -5.5°C (22°F) and it’s not uncommon to see the temperature drop to -20°C or more.
+You’ve likely heard that Canada gets really cold in the winters!
+In Toronto, which is actually one of Canada’s warmer cities in the winter, the average temperature in January is about -5.5°C (22°F).
+It’s not uncommon to see the temperature drop to -20°C or even colder.

-A winter coat, boots, hats, and gloves are a must in order to stay warm.
-However, if buying winter clothes is trickier in your home country, you can wait to buy things like boots and a warm winter coat until you get to Canada.
+A winter coat, warm boots, winter hats like a tuque, and insulated gloves are important, as they can help you stay warm in the cooler months.
+However, if buying winter clothes is trickier in your home country, you can wait to buy these things until you’re in Canada.

-If you live in southern British Columbia, you may be able to not buy as many winter clothes, as this region doesn’t get as cold as the rest of Canada.
+If you live in southern British Columbia, you might not need to buy as many winter clothes, as this region doesn’t get as cold as the rest of Canada.
 However, if you’re studying anywhere else, you’ll need to bundle up!

 7. Canadian Bank Account